devecchijr/apiPub/README.md

 >/// @apiPub[charset="UTF-8"]

+## Customizing tracing for a specific method

+Even if the *traceable* parameter is defined on your module (apiPub.core.service inherited class), it's possible change the method tracing behavior individualy using the following notation:

+>/// @apiPub[trace="true/false"]

 ## Customizing parameter names and other parameters functionality
 It's possible to customize various aspects of each input and output method parameter, such as the names and descriptions that will be exposed.